 - Friday, September 9, 2022: Ex-FBI official, Peter Strzok, floated a theory that Trump transferred documents to his Bedminster golf course prior to the FBI search.

-- The following Monday, September 12, 2022: Trump flew from Florida to New Jersey to hold meetings with his Bedminster staff… out on the greens.
+- The following Monday, September 12, 2022: Trump flew from Florida to New Jersey to hold meetings with his Bedminster staff… out on the greens, where the only “bugs” are insects.
+The resort advertises actual meeting rooms.

 A suspicious person might think Trump was instructing employees, at a location where the only bugs are insects, on what to do if the FBI shows up.
 The resort does advertise meeting rooms, after all.